-The Clara Deploy SDK is run via a collection of components that are deployed via Helm charts as pictured in the diagram below:
+The Clara Deploy SDK is run via a collection of components that are deployed via Model Scripts/Helm Charts/Containers in NVIDIA GPU CLOUD (NGC) as pictured in the diagram below:

 Accepts and executes pipelines as jobs.